Golden-backed uakari

 The golden-backed uakari (Cacajao melanocephalus) or black-headed uakari, is a New World primate from the family Pitheciidae.
-It lives in the Amazon Rainforest, and is found in the countries of Brazil, Colombia, and Venezuela.
+It lives in the Amazon rainforest, and is found in the countries of Brazil, Colombia, and Venezuela.
 It has black hair covering its body, except for a reddish abdomen, tail, and upper limbs, and a bald face.
 It has highly specialised teeth which allow it to eat seeds and fruits with hard shells.
-The name golden-backed uakari is a neotype proposed by Boubli et al. (2008).

 Taxonomy

 The species Cacajao melanocephalus was previously named the black-headed uakari and two subspecies were thought to exist: Cacajao melanocephalus melanocephalus (black-backed uakari) and Cacajao melanocephalus ouakary (golden-backed uakari).
-However, in 2008 a new black uakari was discovered and the species group was reassessed by Boubli et al. using morphological and molecular analyses.
+However, in 2008 a new black uakari was discovered and the species group was reassessed using morphological and molecular analyses.
 Cacajao melanocephalus ouakary was found to be a junior synonym of Cacajao melanocephalus but its common name, golden-backed uakari, replaced the previous one, black-headed uakari.
-Cacajao melanocephalus melanocephalus was elevated to species status as Cacajao hosom (the Neblina uakari), and the new species was named Cacajao ayresi (Aracá uakari).
-In 2014 Ferrari et al proposed an alternative taxonomy which recognizes the Aracá uakari as a subspecies of the Golden-backed uakari, and also recognized Cacajao ouakary as a separate species from C. melanocephalus, but this revision is not universally accepted.
+Cacajao melanocephalus melanocephalus was elevated to species status as Cacajao hosom (the Neblina uakari), and a new species was named Cacajao ayresi (Aracá uakari).
+A proposed an alternative taxonomy which recognizes the Aracá uakari as a subspecies of the golden-backed uakari, and also recognizes Cacajao ouakary as a separate species from C. melanocephalus, but this revision is not universally accepted.